 Multidimensional Scaling

 Multidimensional scaling is used to graphically represent through a perceptual map the similarities that you have objects in a data cloud, considering the positioning between them.
-Multidimensional scaling looks a lot like cluster analysis; the only difference is that in this model the variables to determine similarity are not known, while in the cluster they are.
+Multidimensional scaling looks a lot like cluster analysis; the only difference is that in this model, the variables to determine similarity are unknown, while in the cluster, they are.

 K-Means Clustering Algorithms

 K-media clustering is one of the simplest and most popular unsupervised machine learning algorithms.
-Typically, unsupervised algorithms make inferences from data sets using only input vectors without referring to known or labeled results.
+Typically, unsupervised algorithms make inferences from data sets using only input vectors without referring to known or labelled results.

 K-Nearest Neighbors (KNN) Algorithms

 KNN algorithm recognizes patterns in the location of the data and associates them with the data with a larger identifier.
-For example, if you want to map a post office to each home geographic location and you have a data set for each home geographic location, the KNN algorithm will map homes to the closest post office based on their proximity.
+For example, if you want to map a post office to each home's geographic location and have a data set for each home's location, the KNN algorithm will map homes to the closest post office based on their proximity.

 Naive Bayes Algorithms